What Is a Good Credit Score?

-Under both FICO and VantageScore, your payment history is the most important factor.
+With both FICO and VantageScore, your payment history is the most crucial factor.
 It gives lenders an insight into your ability to make payments on time.
 It also includes details on missed payments, late payments, days past due and collection accounts.

-Credit utilization measures the ratio of how much debt you have available compared to how much you are using.
-When credit utilization climbs above 30%, it can begin to affect your score negatively.
+Credit utilization is how much debt you have available compared to how much you are using.
+When your credit utilization climbs above 30%, you can be flagged as a high-risk borrower.

-A flurry of new credit applications is a sign of financial stress and can dent your credit score.
-These are considered hard inquiries.
-In contrast, soft inquiries — such as when you check your own credit — don’t affect your score.
+A flurry of new credit applications — or hard inquiries — is a sign of financial stress and can dent your credit score.

 Length of Credit History

 The length of your credit history also affects your score.
 A long track record of making payments on time and responsibly managing your accounts is a positive signal to lenders.